British Arabs

 British Arabs (عرب بريطانيا) are British citizens of Arab descent.
 They share a common Arab ethnicity, culture, language and identity from different Arab countries.
-Arabs also come from non-Arab countries as ethnic minorities.
+Arabs also come from non-Arab countries as ethnic minorities (e.g. Khuzestani Arabs and Israeli Arabs).

-The majority of British Arabs reside in the British capital of London, and have come largely from the Arab countries of Egypt, Morocco, Palestine, Yemen, Lebanon, Iraq, and the Gulf States.
+The 2021 United Kingdom census recorded a population of 355,977 or 0.5% of the population in the United Kingdom, with about 40% of the whole population residing in Greater London.
+In 2005, the BBC found that the majority of Arab residents in London hailed from Egypt, Morocco, Palestine, Yemen, Lebanon, the Gulf States, and Iraq.
+The 2011 census recorded a population of 249,911 in Great Britain, with no specific figure recorded for Northern Ireland as the Arab category was introduced later in Northern Ireland.

 Overview

 Census designation

 "British Arabs" is used as an ethnic designation by the National Association of British Arabs.
 It is also employed by academics, and in the media.
 Unlike Black British or Asian British, the term "British Arab" was not one of those employed in government ethnicity categorisations used in the 2001 UK Census and for national statistics.
 As a result, community members are believed to have been under-counted in previous population estimates according to the National Association of British Arabs (NABA).

 This absence of a separate "Arab" category in the UK census obliged many to select other ethnicity categories.
 In the late 2000s, the British government announced that an "Arab" ethnicity category would be added to the 2011 UK Census for the first time.
 The decision came following lobbying by the National Association of British Arabs and other Arab organizations, who argued for the inclusion of a separate "Arab" entry to accommodate under-reported groups from the Arab world.